 Silver Republican, 1896-1901

 Frank J. Cannon grew up in a political household in Salt Lake City, Utah.
-His father, George Q. Cannon, was a territorial delegate to Congress, and served the Mormon Church as its first councillor from 1880-1901.
+His father, George Q. Cannon, was a territorial delegate to Congress, and served The Church of Jesus Christ of Latter-day Saints as First Counselor in the First Presidency from 1880 to 1887 and 1889 to 1901.
 The younger Cannon became involved in politics in 1888 when he worked to modify federal polygamy laws aimed at the Mormon population.
 Three years later, Cannon helped organize the Republican Party in Utah, and was one of Utah's first delegates to a National Republican Convention.
 Following an earlier unsuccessful campaign, Cannon won the territorial delegate's seat in 1894.
 When Utah entered the Union in 1896, he became the state's first U.S. senator.

 Cannon joined other western senators in bolting the Republican Party convention in 1896, and joined the Silver Republican movement.
 Cannon further alienated himself from regular Republicans by opposing the high protectionist Dingley Tariff.